SPECIALIZING IN MEDIGAP MEDICARE ADVANTAGE, & PRESCRIPTION DRUG PLANS

-For this reason, Congress designed the Medicare Advantage Open Enrollment Period that runs from January 1st – March 31st each year.
+The Medicare Open Enrollment Period that runs from January 1st – March 31st each year.
 During this time, you can disenroll from any Medicare Advantage plan and return to Original Medicare.
-You will be allowed to add a standalone Part D drug plan.
+You will be allowed to add a standalone Part D Prescription Drug Plan.

-Your other option during the Medicare Advantage Open Enrollment Period is to change from your current Medicare Advantage plan to a different Medicare Advantage plan.
+During the Medicare Advantage Open Enrollment Period you can also change from your current Medicare Advantage plan to a different Medicare Advantage plan.
 Please be aware that you can only use this period once per calendar year.

-The intent of Congress in creating these plans was to give you options in accessing your Medicare benefits.
-Some reasons why people might choose an Advantage plan are:
+The intent of our lawmakers in creating these plans was to give you options in accessing your Medicare benefits.
+Listed below are some of the reasons why people might choose a Medicare Advantage plan:

 A Medigap plan will pick up the tab for all or part of your deductibles and coinsurance under Original Medicare (the level of coverage you get depends on the Medigap plan you choose), and a Part D plan will provide prescription coverage.
 A Medicare Advantage plan wraps everything all in one policy: It includes all of the benefits of Original Medicare, has a cap on out-of-pocket costs, and most Medicare Advantage plans also include prescription coverage.